-- We seek out training opportunities for all adults involved in the setting to ensure that they are able to recognise the signs and signals of possible physical abuse, emotional abuse, sexual abuse and neglect and that they are aware of the local authority guidelines for making referrals. - We ensure that designated persons receive training in accordance with that recommended by the Local Safeguarding Children Board. - We ensure that all staff know the procedures for reporting and recording any concerns they may have about the provision.
+- We seek out training opportunities for all adults in involved in the setting to ensure that they are able to recognise the signs and signals of possible physical abuse, emotional abuse, sexual abuse and neglect and that they are aware of the local authority guidelines for making referrals. - We ensure that designated persons receive training in accordance with that recommended by the Local Safeguarding Children Board. - All managers to attend CEOP training when available.